A Dirac type xp-Model and the Riemann Zeros

-Later we discuss the crucial limit $u_0\to 0$.
 The analysis of boundary conditions presented below can be cast in a more formal language of self-adjoint domains and the von Neumann theorem \cite{rs,essin2006}.
 The boundary condition on the wave-functions for the singular attractive inverse-square potential following from the self-adjoint extension has been discussed in \cite{voronov,case}.
 The close relation between the boundary conditions following from the introduction of a cut-off to that obtained from self-adjoint extension has also been discussed in the literature \cite{essin2006,case,jackiw}.
 Here we prefer to report on this route of regularization and renormalization, since it is more familiar among physicists.